miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 # IANA Considerations

-This document requests the registration of the "ltv" JOSE Header Parameter in the JSON Web Signature and Encryption Header Parameters Registry defined by RFC 7515.
+This document requests the registration of the "ltv" JOSE Header Parameter in the JSON Web Signature and Encryption Header Parameters Registry defined by {{!RFC7515}}.

 This specification uses the "ltv" object within the JWS Protected Header, JWS Unprotected Header, and the payload.